My name is Siron. This is my mace. This is my bow. I am a Bergtroll. I hunt monsters.

 Lady Vura starts to cry.
 "Not tonight.
 Two bites to kill.
 Tonight it was scared and kept moving."

 I kiss the back of her hand while watching her eyes.
 "You are a good lady."
 That is a good enough good-bye.

 I leave with my mace at my belt and my bow on my back.
-I have the goggles and three lamps in a bag in one hand.
-Their magic is gone, but I can use musing again.
 I have the monster in a bag in the other hand.
+I do not have the goggles and emetic lamps: they disappeared at midnight, magic all used up.

 I walk home.
 It is nice to have some time alone.

 My name is Siron.
 I hunt monsters.